User Guide

 Words in

-are the parameters to be supplied by the user.
+UPPER_CASEare the parameters to be supplied by the user.

-is a parameter which can be used asadd n/John Doe
+e.g. inadd n/NAME,NAMEis a parameter which can be used asadd n/John Doe. -

 Items in square brackets are optional.

-can be used asn/John Doe rk/Extra Pillows
+e.gn/NAME [rk/REMARK]can be used asn/John Doe rk/Extra Pillowsor asn/John Doe. -

 Parameters can be in any order.

-e.g. if the command specifiesr/ROOM d/BOOKING_PERIOD
+e.g. if the command specifiesr/ROOM d/BOOKING_PERIOD,d/BOOKING_PERIOD r/ROOMis also acceptable. -

 Extraneous parameters for commands that do not take in parameters (such as

-) will be ignored.
+help,list,exit,undoandclear) will be ignored.

-e.g. if the command specifieshelp 123
+e.g. if the command specifieshelp 123, it will be interpreted ashelp. -

 If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.